Testing dark energy models with a new sample of strong-lensing systems

 To judge the quality of our constraints we also calculate the FOM (Eq. \ref{FoM}) for each test.
 The strongest constraints (i.e highest FOM) are obtained when $ 0.5 \leq D^{obs} < 1$ (see table \ref{tab:AICBICwCDMCPLyJBPin}).
-On the other hand, the $D^{obs}<0.5$ region provides the least reliable constraints, as expected from the convergence problems and the double confidence contours (see Figure \ref{wCDM3}).
+On the other hand, the $D^{obs}<0.5$ region provides the least reliable constraints, as expected from the convergence problems and the double confidence contours (see Figure \ref{figwCDM} for details).

-We present the reconstruction of the deceleration parameter in figure \ref{q_wCDM} using the constraints obtained in each test.
-Notice that both T4 and T10 constraints exhibit unphysical values, i.e. they do not provide an acceleration stage and their $q(z)$ are in disagreement with the standard theoretical prediction at high redshifts ($q(z)\to 0.5$).
+We present the reconstruction of the $\omega$CDM deceleration parameter in figure \ref{q_all} (upper panel) using the constraints obtained in each test.
+Notice that both SS2 and SS8 constraints exhibit unphysical values, i.e. they do not provide an acceleration stage and their $q(z)$ are in disagreement with the standard theoretical prediction at high redshifts ($q(z)\to 0.5$).
 The constraints obtained from other samples provide an accelerated phase at late times.
-However, only T13 yields a $q_{0}=q(z=0)$ value in agreement with the standard model ($q_{0\Lambda CDM}\sim-0.5$), while the remaining sample values are in tension with the standard one.
+However, only SS11 yields a $q_{0}=q(z=0)$ value in agreement with the standard model ($q_{0\Lambda CDM}\sim-0.5$), while the remaining sample values are in tension with the standard one.